OSUrobotics/KinovaGrasping/README.md

 There are three experiments to run for two conditions: with and without grasp classifier, in this case we are using state space in global coordinate system.

 At **kinova_env_gripper.py**, look at *def randomize_all* function.
-Change the argument below to the corresponding experiment number and stage number.
+Change the arguments of *self.experiment* for different experiment number and stage number accordingly.
 For example, to run experiment 1 stage 1,
 At line 581, objects = self.experiment(1, 1)  → the first number is experiment number while the second is stage number.
 Run the commands on terminal below for corresponding experiment.